deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 }
 ```

 Now run the server again.
-Your first `React SSR` will be visible on browser.
+You can see your first `React SSR` running on the browser.
 Nice!

 ### Adding Server Controller- Create Backend APIs

-Let's move and start adding some core features.
-Let's add some `server-side` data to our app to consume in `client-side`.
-For that we will include few routes on `Oak Server`.
+Let’s move further and start adding a few core features for Server.
+Let’s add some **server-side** data for our app.
+For that, we will include a few routes on **Oak Server**.
 [Oak](https://github.com/oakserver/oak)

 ```typescript title="server.tsx"
 const router = new Router();